Under the Texas Dram Shop Act, Who Is A "Recipient"?

 - (2) the intoxication of the recipient of the alcoholic beverage was a proximate cause of the damages suffered.

 But why call them a recipient and not a customer?
-The answer is somewhat technical in nature, but, in a nutshell, bars and other providers of alcohol are not only required to use good judgment when selling alcohol.
-They must use good judgment when they sell, serve, or provide alcohol.
+The answer is somewhat technical in nature, but, in a nutshell, bars and other providers of alcohol are not only required to use good judgment when selling alcohol, but also when they serve or provide it.
 While that may seem like a matter of semantics, it's actually quite an important distinction under the law.
-You see, if bars were only liable to customers (rather than liable to all recipients), then all any bar would ever have to do is "lose" any evidence that they took money from someone who they grossly over-served, and no matter how great the bar's sin, no matter how horrific the harm inflicted on an innocent person may be, the bar would be able to weasel out of liability every time.
+You see, if bars were only liable to customers (rather than liable to all recipients), then all any bar would ever have to do is "lose" any evidence that they took money from someone who they grossly over-served, and no matter how great the bar's sin, no matter how massive the harm inflicted on innocent people, the bar would be able to weasel out of liability every time.

-To avoid this, the law says that bars are liable for breaking certain laws and improperly serving recipients, be they customers, someone the bar gave the alcohol to for free, employees who were helping themselves to drinks while on duty, or practically anyone else that the bar made the alcohol available to in such a manner as to be in violation of the law.
+To avoid this, the law says that bars are liable for breaking certain laws and improperly serving recipients, be they customers, someone the bar gave the alcohol to for free, employees who were helping themselves to drinks while on duty, or practically anyone else that the bar made the alcohol available to in violation of the law.

 There are two kinds of recipients.

 While bars and other alcohol providers can be liable for improperly serving recipients of alcohol, exactly what type of misconduct makes the bar liable depends entirely upon the type of recipient they improperly served.